 Bring the Meat to Room Temperature

 Avoid putting cold foods straight on the grill.
 Letting meat come to temperature on the counter for 30 minutes before grilling will help it cook more evenly.
-(If you are looking for a rare sear, however — like if you’re grilling tuna, for example — then chilled is the way the go!)
+(If you are looking for a rare sear, however — like if you’re grilling tuna, for example — then chilled is the way to go!)

 Season meat liberally.

+One of the most important grilling tips.
 Big, thick steaks need a lot of seasoning, so be sure to cover them liberally with salt, pepper, and any rub before grilling.
 A good rule of thumb for home cooks is to salt the meat twice as much as you think is needed.

 Under not over

 Undercook foods, just slightly.
 Carryover cooking is a real thing — food continues to cook after it leaves the grill.
 You can expect food temperature to go up about five degrees after leaving the grill, so plan accordingly.

 When checking for doneness, resist the urge to repeatedly poke, stab, or pierce your meat with a fork or prongs.
 The juices will escape, making the meat drier and less flavorful.
 Use a spatula or tongs to gently move and flip your food